astuyve/astuyve.github.io/_posts/2023-03-05-aws-sdk-comparison.md

 2. One tree-shaken v2 SDK client
 3. One tree-shaken v3 SDK client

-Each of these tests were performed in my local AWS region, using functions configured with 1024mb of RAM.
+Each of these tests were performed in my local AWS region (us-east-1), using x86 Lambda Functions configured with 1024mb of RAM.
 The client I selected was SNS.
 I ran each test 3 times and screengrabbed one.
 Limitations are noted at the end.

 ## Loading the entire v2 SDK